Rechidesigns/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 3 completed, List the files in the working directory in long format

 Task 4 completed, Display current directory contents, including hidden files (starting with .).
 Use the long format.

+Task 5 completed, Display current directory contents.

+Long format
+with user and group IDs displayed numerically
+And hidden files (starting with .)